mitmproxy/mitmproxy/docs/mitmdump.rst

 **mitmdump** is the command-line companion to mitmproxy.
 It provides tcpdump-like functionality to let you view, record, and programmatically transform HTTP traffic.
-See the :option:`--help` flag output for complete documentation.
+See the ``--help`` flag output for complete documentation.